payjoin/research-docs/ACS-notes.md

 In this setting the number and public keys of the protocol participants is unknown.
 In this setting we assume parties can communicate via a diffusion network ( sync network where messages send at some round r will be delivered r+1).
 Note that dolev-strong agreement variants require a known membership list in order to have a valid "quorum".
 In UP parties have to dynamically agree on the set of active parties, s.t ceritificates are signed by the parties in that active set.

+## On Dag-rider Consensus

+Operates in the async. network model.
+Using a threshold-based coin implementation.
+Reminder that async algos typically use randomness to achieve consistency.
+Where byzantine nodes have a harder time distrupting protocol flow because they cannot predict with full certaintity how nodes will behave.

+Consists of two phases:
+1. Communication layer where peers reliably broadcast that help them form a DAG of the messages they delivered.
+2. Ordering layer.
+No extra communication.
+Peers will locally order dfelivered messages in their local DAG.

+Reliable broadcast: Ensures that if a honest node broadcasts a message m, all other honest nodes will eventually see m -- given that an adaptive advesary can indefintely delay message arrival.

+Global perfect coin: an unpredictable yet fair element which chooses the leader of the protocol.
+One way to implement this is by using a PKI and threshold-signatures.

+Each DAG is an abstraction for reliable broadcast message from other peers process.
+Each vertex is a message and it refrences to previously broadcasted verticies.
+Those refrence are the edges.
+Reliable broadcase ensure that eventually all peers end up with consistent view of a DAG.
+Each protocol round has a set of vertices associated with it (?).
+Each round has at most n verticies with a different source (peer).
+There are strong edges with (2f + 1) and weak edges (f) (?).

+Intuitively each vertext from some round is strongly accepted if the next round has 3f + 1 outgoing edges that point to it.
+Implicitly encoding voting in the DAG structre.